thirumurthis/Learnings/camel/aggregation_example_fetch_from_vm.md

-Below is just the part of the route where the message is fetched from the vm endpoing
+Below is just the part of the route where the message is fetched from the vm endpoint

+- So when the aggrgation size  is reached 100 the data will be send to consumer.

 ```xml